hauleth/hauleth/content/post/who-watches-watchmen-ii.md

 ```

 We can see the `TriggeredBy` section that tells us, that this service will be
 started by one of the sockets listed there.
-Let see what will happen when we
+Let's see what will happen when we
 will try to request anything from our application:

 ```txt